AltahhanAi/Data_Science/docs/content/unit3/03_01a_two_clusters.md

 <figure role="group">
   <img src="../images/DS_IMG171.png" alt="Graph showing a simple binary clusters dataset with the centroids initialised to a random point." />
-  <figcaption><strong>Figure 1.2</strong> The same dataset as fig 1.1, with the centroids initialised to a random point.</figcaption>
+  <figcaption><strong>Figure 3.3.</strong> The same dataset as figure 3.2, with the centroids initialised to a random point.</figcaption>
 </figure>

 Start by assuming that we have two centres that have been given to us and we want to see how accurate those centres are (it might come to our mind that we should start by looking at the clusters and calculate their centres, but we will come to that in a moment).
-Figure 1.2 above shows an example of two centres – the red x for the two clusters.
+Figure 3.3 above shows an example of two centres – the red x for the two clusters.
 Visually, it is clear that both are not in the centres of their respective clusters, but how should we calculate the centres?
 Please be aware that in clustering terminology we call the groups clusters, we call the centres centroids and we call the sum of squared errors of each cluster the inertia (from mechanics).

 **The key is to average out the attributes for each cluster of data points.
 This will be done as follows:**